GiorgiChumburidze31/Bible/genesis-notes/genesis-chapter-3-4.md

 The word `desire` has 2 interpertations

 *  It can mean longing or dependency on her husband, possibly reflecting a distorted dynamic introduced by sin.
-* Others interpret this as a reference to a relational struggle or conflict, where the woman desires to control or dominate her husband.
+* Can interpret this as a reference to a relational struggle or conflict, where the woman desires to control or dominate her husband.

+We can clearly see that God is putting the man in the position to take charge and "RULE" over the woman.